FastComments/fastcomments-react/README.md

 Replace "demo" below with your "tenantId" - available [here](https://fastcomments.com/auth/my-account/get-acct-code) in the FastComments admin area.

-The widget supports a lot of options - see FastCommentsConfig in src/index.tsx.
+The widget supports a lot of options - see FastCommentsCommentWidgetConfig in src/index.tsx.

 ```tsx
 import React, { Component } from 'react'